blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/player_facing_rules.md

 The party makes any purchases and hires any hirelings.
 They then embark on their adventure, traveling to the location.
 They leave and return to a guild hall.

+## Hirelings
+Adventurers may take hirelings with them and may give orders to their hirelings using their bonus action.
+Hirelings may refuse orders or defect depending on their morale and the nature of the orders.
+The GM can voice the hirelings if they so choose, or may leave them silent.

+### Torchbearers
+These hirelings will come along, carrying loot and torches for you as well as filling non-combat roles.
+They will likely hide or flee from combats.
+They charge 2SP/day to come along.

+### Mercenaries
+These hirelings are equipped with swords and prepared to fight alongside adventurers in combat.
+They charge 2GP/day to come along.

 ## Downtime Activities

 ### Work